Saint-Even/cassetteGBS/README.md

 To create the snakemake environment required for run.sh
 In the envs directory run
 `conda env create --file snakemake.yaml`
 This can take quite a long time to complete.

-before calling run.sh activate the snakemake environment with
+Before calling run.sh activate the snakemake environment with:
 `conda activate snakemake`
-then
+then execute
 `./run.sh`
 All processing conda environment requirements are built into the snakemake rules